ThinkDataEd/curriculum/docs/unit1/lesson13.md

 7. Examine the environment pane.
 Ask a student to describe how the data are displayed. <span style="color:grey">***The data are displayed in rows and columns.***</span>

-8. Demonstrate how to list the variables found in the CDC data set.
+8. Demonstrate how to list the variables found in the CDC dataset.
 Students may take notes and write down commands in their DS journals:

     100. **>names(cdc)**

     100. Ask: What do you notice?
-What is one variable of this data set?
+What is one variable of this dataset?
 How many variables are there?
-How does this output compare to the information in the preview pane?  <span style="color:grey">***This command lists the names of each variable in the data set.***</span>
+How does this output compare to the information in the preview pane?  <span style="color:grey">***This command lists the names of each variable in the dataset.***</span>

-9. Demonstrate how to obtain more detailed information about the data set by typing the following command in the console
+9. Demonstrate how to obtain more detailed information about the dataset by typing the following command in the console

     100. **>help(cdc)**

     100. Ask: What unit of measurement is height reported in? <span style="color:grey">***Height was reported in meters.***</span>

-10. Demonstrate how to find the number of rows and columns in the data set.
+10. Demonstrate how to find the number of rows and columns in the dataset.

     100. **>dim(cdc)**

     100. Ask: Which number do you think represents the rows?
 Which one represents the columns?
 How does this output compare to the information in the preview and environment panes?
-How many observations are there in the data set?
-How many variables does this data set contain? <span style="color:grey">***There are 13,677 rows, or 13,677 observations;
+How many observations are there in the dataset?
+How many variables does this dataset contain? <span style="color:grey">***There are 13,677 rows, or 13,677 observations;
     and there are 30 columns, or 30 variables.
 This information is also visible in the preview pane.***</span>